16 Famous Consultants and How They Became Superstars

 Amy Gilliland is the President of General Dynamics Information Technology (GDIT), a global technology enterprise with operations in 30 countries and 30,000 technologists.
 Her team is responsible for delivering critical mission capabilities across defense, civilian, and intelligence agencies.

-Amy has more than 25 years of experience in the public sector and has even served in the U.S. Navy.
-She’s worked in a series of leadership positions at General Dynamics, where she built growth strategies for artificial intelligence, cloud computing, and cybersecurity.
-As the president of the firm, she has built an employee-focused culture that values accountability and speed.
+Amy has over 25 years of experience in the public sector and has also served in the U.S. Navy.
+She has worked in a series of leadership positions at General Dynamics, where she developed growth strategies for artificial intelligence, cloud computing, and cybersecurity.
+As the president of the firm, she has established an employee-focused culture that prioritizes accountability and efficiency.
 She’s been recognized as one of Virginia Business Magazine’s 50 Most Influential Virginians and is a four-time Wash100 Award Winner.

 Tara Gentile is the founder and creator of the Quiet Power Strategy, as well as a podcast host at What Works and a community builder.
 As a consultant, she helps business leaders and entrepreneurs find their strengths and grow their influence.
 She has written several books on business strategy and was named one of the top 24 female podcast hosts for business owners by Entrepreneur magazine.
 Her website was named one of the 10 sites every entrepreneur should bookmark by The Muse, and she’s spoken on the stages of SXSW, Pioneer Nation, Digital Commerce Summit, and Blogher.